All Types of Mattresses Explained

-Aside from providing pressure relief for back and side sleepers, a memory foam mattress also comes in a cheaper price range than its counterpart latex, although not as affordable as a spring mattress.
+Aside from providing pressure relief for back and side sleepers, a memory foam mattress also comes in a cheaper price range than its counterpart, latex, although not as affordable as a spring mattress.

 Memory Foam Can Vary in Quality

-While memory foam offers numerous advantages, not all foam mattresses are equal.
+While memory foam offers numerous advantages, not all foam mattresses are created equal.
 Because of their popularity, many memory foam mattresses are made with cheaper quality materials and structures, especially all foam mattress types, to make them more affordable.

 New Mattress Smell

 Off-gassing is normal for new beds.
 However, the chemicals used in treating memory foam mattresses tend to produce more off-gassing smells than more natural varieties.
-Although many high-end mattresses are designed to lessen this distinct odour, we recommend maintaining proper ventilation while breaking into your new foam mattress.
+Although many high-end mattresses are designed to lessen this distinct odour, we recommend maintaining proper ventilation while breaking in your new foam mattress.